 1. Spin-up Time

 Because solid state drives (SSDs) don’t have moving parts, these drives don’t have spin up time too.
 On the contrary, different hard disk drives (HDDs) may have varying spin-up time, depending on the storage capacity and the mechanical composition of the device.
 The spin-up time usually takes a few seconds; you will hear your HDD spinning too.
 You will usually hear the sound when the computer is booting or when you access a drive that you usually use.

 2. Data Access Latency

-One of the biggest reasons SSDs are gaining support in the market today is their lightning fast speed.
-It is said the SSDs are about 80 to 100 times faster than traditional HDDs.
+One of the biggest reasons SSDs are gaining support in the market today is their lightning-fast speed.
+It is said that SSDs are about 80 to 100 times faster than traditional HDDs.
 The process is generally faster because SSDs no longer have to wait for a mechanical spin to access and seek data stored in the drive.
-SSDs can automatically access files without going through the process of physically looking for the data in the drive.
+2TB NVME SSD with flexible flash memory configuration can automatically access files without going through the process of physically looking for the data in the drive.

 The absence of mechanical and moving parts makes SSD operation silent unlike traditional HDDs.
 However, there are HDDs which are relatively quiet too.
 These HDDs are usually more expensive than the noisy ones.
 Cheaper HDDs produce clumsy-sounding beetle-click sounds.

 Different hardware manufacturers have their own issues when it comes to the reliability of their products.
 But setting these issues aside, SSD are generally more reliable than HDDs.
 Majority of the failures that occur in HDDs are attributed to its actuator arm, that part which moves around to read and write data to the disk.
 Mechanical failures are normal whenever a device has moving parts.
 Just imagine you device being used up for thousands of hours; this operation can really wear out the mechanical arm.